Kurrawong/sparql/README.md

 This package provides parsers and serializers for the [SPARQL 1.1 Query Language](https://www.w3.org/TR/sparql11-query/).

+Note: This is not a SPARQL processing engine.

 ## Install

 Replace `<version>` with the latest GitHub release.